markjoshwel/surplus/README.md

 _(here we use dummy values for the JIDs just to appease the checks done by s+ow)_

+wait for mdtest to sync with WhatsApp. you can safely leave after a minute or after the console stops moving. whichever comes first.

 s+ow uses two environment variables:

 1. `JID_NOMINAL_TARGET`